dgreasi/ethereum-analytics-debugger/README.md

 ![alt text](https://github.com/Temeteron/Ethereum_analytics_debugger/blob/master/Contracts%20and%20Info/img/state_of_contract.png?raw=true "State of Contract")
 ![alt text](https://github.com/Temeteron/Ethereum_analytics_debugger/blob/master/Contracts%20and%20Info/img/transactions.png?raw=true "Transactions to Contract")
 >Currently this function has to be changed from each developer to get the wanted variables.
-You need to edit the function "getStorageAtBlock()" at line 718 and his sub-functions to match your needs.
+You need to edit the function "getStorageAtBlock()" at line 1157 and his sub-functions to match your needs.
 More specifically you should change the pointer number in each sub-function to target your vars.

+>More Info about 'How to read Ethereum contract storage' can be found [here](https://medium.com/aigang-network/how-to-read-ethereum-contract-storage-44252c8af925)

 3) **Get Contracts** - ARGS: (Start block, End block)

 >This function will search through the specified range of blocks to find mined contracts.
 It will return some information about the mined Contract, such as , block number, miner, owner, address of contract (needed) etc.

 ![alt text](https://github.com/Temeteron/Ethereum_analytics_debugger/blob/master/Contracts%20and%20Info/img/get_contract.png?raw=true "Contracts")